Security Forces Command: Organization

 The Turkish Cypriot Security Force is under the command of an officer of the Turkish Army.
 The officer is appointed by the Turkish Armed Forces and holds the rank of major general, whereas the head of the Turkish military forces in Northern Cyprus holds a higher rank as lieutenant general.
+According to observers a large part of its budget was covered by the Turkish army, upon which it depended for training and equipment.
+It is also believed that the majority of its officers came from the ranks of the Turkish Army officer corps on temporary leave from their regular duties and its operations were controlled by the Turkish army.

+A restricted military zone warning sign installed by the Security Forces Command (GKK) in Northern Cyprus.
+The sign prohibits entry and photography in Turkish, Greek, and English.

+Structure

-It includes 4 Infantry Regiments and the Coast Guard Command, two of which are expedition and the other two are (ready).
+It includes 4 Infantry Regiments, one artillery battalion, Special Task Force Command and the Coast Guard Command, two regiments of which are expedition and the other two are mobile.
 In addition, the TRNC Police Organization is included in the Security Forces.
 The organization is as follows: